"We cannot start an animal NGO, but we can create a strong force of 1,000 active volunteers and fosters well-trained in first aid and animal care."

 -We firmly believe that an animal must never suffer due to 3 reasons:

 • Untimely Treatment

 As most of the volunteers are working, we cannot provide the best care and treatment to stray animals consistently.
-We’ve tried to collect funds from WhatsApp groups but always fall short of our expectations.
+We’ve tried to collect funds from WhatsApp groups and others sources but always fall short of our expectations.
 Hence, we are putting our salaries at stake month after month for years.
 We’d like to spend some funds on vaccinations, sterilizations, medicines for spot treatments, animal feeding (especially in non-residential and commercial areas), water bowls, winter clothes, reflective collars, etc, however, the lack of funds and the economic impact of COVID-19 is not allowing us to expand our volunteering activities.
 Now, we have decided to reach out to you through Milaap with the hope of getting love and support from animal lovers like us across the globe.

 Below are pictures of the different ways in which we are helping animals live better lives.
 We need monthly donations, which allow us to use the funds in an organized manner.
 Please help us, as the only thing that is stopping us from helping animals is the shortage of funds.
-For more details, you can email at firstname.lastname@example.org.
+For more details, you can email me at firstname.lastname@example.org.
 Looking forward to receiving help for our furry friends from you.